gaozhinuswhu/LYFAngelo.github.io/_pages/students/student1/index.md

 ---
-layout: archive
-title: "CV of Student1"
+title: "student1 cv"
+permalink: /students/student1.html
+---

 This is a template for personal CV.